About this Customer Story

 Using Jama’s Enterprise Reuse capabilities, SpaceX creates common assets once and uses those to support parallel development efforts.
 This allows SpaceX to maintain all the common requirements in one central place.
 These are managed by a core engineering team ensuring that they are current and accurate.
 Engineers working on specific projects can access those requirements quickly and easily.
 Additionally, if any of the common requirements change, the engineers are notified and can determine the appropriate action.
 This enables them to spend their valuable time on the requirements unique to each project.

-Improved communication, happy customers
+Results: Improved communication, happy customers

 The most significant outcome of using Jama at SpaceX is improved collaboration and streamlined communication with its customers.
 Customers have greater visibility with Jama, which translates into increased customer satisfaction.
 Consequently, SpaceX can quickly turn around requirements for review and approval, and increase efficiency on the engineering side.
 Both customers and SpaceX teams are happier because Jama helps keep everyone in sync on the latest plans and status of projects.

 Jama has eliminated the endless meetings and cumbersome spreadsheets to track requirements and other important details of projects.
 This allows the company to focus on design and development.
 SpaceX now pulls requirements from Jama to create status reports within an hour or two.